falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 * Create a new key for the account (JSON format).
 * Add a new secret to the GitHub repository; name = GCP_SERVICE_ACCOUNT_CREDENTIALS, with contents from the key file

+* Create an App Engine application in the project.
+Create it in the location where you will run the watchdog.

 ## Create build agent image

 * Check out the [UE4-GHA-BuildAgent](https://github.com/falldamagestudio.com/UE4-GHA-BuildAgent) repository.